soorajsm/compiCode/README.md

 # LeetCode

-This repository contains my solutions to LeetCode problems.
+This repository contains solutions to some of LeetCode problems.